jerabaul29/LoggerWavesInIce_InSituWithIridium/README.md

+### NOTE - the content of this repository is kept available for archive, but we have a better instrument design released in 2021, see: https://github.com/jerabaul29/OpenMetBuoy-v2021a .

 # Logger waves in ice with solar panel and Iridium communications

 This is the repository for the 'waves in ice' instrument developed in this work: